 It can be difficult to keep track of your various investments across numerous accounts, and it’s hard to know if you’re holding assets that are suboptimal if you don’t have a complete picture.

-You can download the spreadsheet by entering your email address below and sign up to use Personal Capital’s free service here.
+You can download the spreadsheet by entering your email address below and sign up to use Empower’s free service here.
 If you track a six-figure portfolio, this site will be compensated, and you’ll be supporting our charitable mission.

 What have you done to optimize your portfolio?
 Any tips or tricks I missed?